Health Care Payments Data Program Submitters

 10. Other than the statute, what other documentation is available for potential submitters to review?

-- The HPD Regulations that will enact the statute must be put in place by December 31st, 2021.
-The HPD Regulations will describe how HCAI is implementing the statute and will be published on our website.
+- The HPD Regulations were approved in December 2021.
+The HPD Regulations describe how HCAI is implementing the statute and are available on our website.

-- The Intake Specifications will describe the requirements of the datasets.
-A draft version is available for potential submitters to review.
-The Intake Specifications will be incorporated in the HPD Regulations.
+- The Data Submission Guide describes the requirements of the datasets.
+The Data Submission Guide is incorporated in the HPD Regulations.

-11. Will a submitter be able to apply for a temporary data variance, if they are unable to comply with the Intake Specifications?
+11. Will a submitter be able to apply for a temporary data variance, if they are unable to comply with the Data Submission Guide?

 Yes.
-The process for requesting a temporary data variance will be included in the HPD Regulations.
+The process for requesting a temporary data variance is included in California Code of Regulations Section 97370.
 A data variance is intended to allow a submitter relief from specific requirements for a limited time while they enhance their data collection processes.
-Information on how to request a data variance will be included in the HPD Regulations and in the Reporting Manual.
+Information on how to request a data variance is also included in the HPD Reporting Manual.

 12. What type of edits will HPD apply to submitted files, and what happens if there are errors in the submission?

 The HPD System will initially compare submitted data files to the data element definitions in the APCD-CDL™ with regard to data element position, field length, and defined data format.
-The system will then validate that any required or situational data elements have been populated as defined in the Intake Specifications.
+The system will then validate that any required or situational data elements have been populated as defined in the Data Submission Guide.
 Further edits that will be applied include: coding standards, file format and naming conventions, timeliness of submission, duplicated data, and others.

 A submitted file will either be accepted or rejected.
 Rejection is at the file level not the record level.
-If a file is rejected, the submitter will have a specified time period to resubmit an acceptable file.
+If a file is rejected, the submitter must correct the file and resubmit.

 13. Where can submitters find out more about how to register for data submission to HPD?